 Pure jojoba oils are great for smoothing flyaways and provide that much-needed extra dose of moisture for those with heavy-colored hairs.

 Moreover, I found jojoba oils to have an incremental hair-strengthening property, ideal for preventing sun and salty water breakage – I live by the ocean, you see.

 Here we are, at the heavyweight of hair oils.

-When made from pure, organic Jamaican black castor seeds, castor oils are ideal for mending heavy split ends and even can be used as heat protectants.
+Made from pure, organic Jamaican black castor seeds, castor oils are ideal for mending heavy split ends and can even be used as heat protectants.

-I personally always use a bit of castor oil to massage my hair before blow-drying or flat-ironing my hair.
+I always use castor oil to massage my hair before blow-drying or flat-ironing my hair.